 After you have created a flow of work, you should establish a pull system.
 The idea is simple, start new work only when there is a demand for it and your team has spare capacity.
 Your goal should be to produce value that is actually needed by your customer and avoid overproduction.

 To visualize it clearly, let’s look at the way assignments are processed in a pull system versus the typical push model.

 In a push system, a task is created and then assigned to a developer.
 Someone, usually some kind of manager or team leader, takes the units of work that need to be done and then allocates them to the members of the team.
 Simply, work is pushed onto the people who will be doing it.

 In a pull system, the tasks that must be processed are stored in a queue.
 A developer who is currently not working on anything will go to the queue and take the item with the highest priority that they are able to work on.
 The people who are doing the work pull the assignments and start processing them.

-As a Lean team, your goal is to deliver value to your customers in the most efficient manner.
+As a Lean organization, your goal is to deliver value to your customers in the most efficient manner.
 A good way to ensure that is focusing on two key metrics of each task:

 • Cycle time • Throughput